tribeiros/unsplash/README.md

 [dont know mode](http://caosfera.com.br)

-This app dont have confs yet, but new features will appear with time.
+This app dont have confs yet, but new features will appear with time.\
+feel free to edit renderer.js for personal query